joesuf4/home/README.md

 You can resync your fork with @joesuf4/home future changes and pull them into your ~/ checkout as you see fit.

+We need 128GB RAM.
+4TB+ NVME and 24+ hyperthreads for our daily change/test/commit/CI workflow, since we run our CI GitHub Actions pipelines on our laptops inside Docker containers (see `bin/gha-run.sh`).
+The suggested settings in `.wslconfig` reflect that.

 ## ASIDE FOR HARDCORE NON-WORK-COLLEAGUES